European summit will focus on how to accommodate Trump during his second term as president

-BUDAPEST, Hungary — (AP) — Dozens of European leaders will be assessing a new global outlook on Thursday, during a one-day summit bound to center on the dread of many and the joy of a few in the wake of the election of Donald Trump as the next U.S. president that could have far-reaching consequences for the continent.
+BUDAPEST, Hungary — (AP) — Dozens of European leaders will be assessing a new global outlook on Thursday, during a one-day summit bound to center on the concerns of many and the jubilation of a few in the wake of the election of Donald Trump as the next U.S. president that could have far-reaching consequences for the continent.

-During his election campaign, Trump has threatened anything from a trade war with Europe, a withdrawal of NATO commitments to a fundamental shift of support for Ukraine in its war with Russia — all issues that could have groundbreaking consequences for nations across Europe, especially the 27-nation European Union.
+During his election campaign, Trump has threatened anything from a trade war with Europe to a withdrawal of NATO commitments and a fundamental shift of support for Ukraine in its war with Russia — all issues that could have groundbreaking consequences for nations across Europe, especially the 27-nation European Union.

-It was already beyond doubt that the trans-Atlantic relationship would change after Tuesday's vote.
+It was already beyond doubt that the transatlantic relationship would change after Tuesday's vote.
 But under a Democratic president, that was expected to be gradual.
-Under Trump's second presidency, it might be politically seismic.
+Based on Trump's own campaign promises, seismic changes may lie ahead.

-And for the EU, where populist and hard-right forces have already cracked open fissures with the political establishment, the election of Trump can only embolden them further.
+And for the populist and hard-right forces within the EU, who have already opened fissures with the political establishment, the election of Trump reinforces their position.

-For summit host and ardent Trump fan, Hungarian Prime Minister Viktor Orbán, Wednesday marked a beautiful day — even if EU relations were extremely turbulent during his first 2017-2021 presidency.
+For summit host and ardent Trump fan, Hungarian Prime Minister Viktor Orbán, Wednesday was a day of celebration — even if EU relations were extremely turbulent during Trump's first term, from 2017-2021.

-“I see a brilliant victory.
-Perhaps the biggest comeback and giant struggle in Western political history," Orbán exuded.
+“I see a brilliant victory, perhaps the biggest comeback and giant struggle in Western political history," Orbán said.
 “For the world, it means the hope for peace.”

-Serbia’s populist leader Aleksandar Vučić will also a high-profile guest at Thursday's summit in the Hungarian capital and was equally gushing.
+Serbia’s populist leader Aleksandar Vučić, who will be another high-profile guest at Thursday's summit in Budapest, was equally enthusiastic.

 “Serbia is committed to cooperation with the USA on stability, prosperity and peace,” Vučić said.